gbauza3destinee/zodiakApp/project_documents/design_document.md

 to you that you want to explicitly say you are not worrying about now?
 Feel free to put anything here that you think your team can't accomplish in the unit, but would love to do with more time.*

+With this app, I will not be focusing on the expanded features of a Zodiac Full Report (i.e. each of the 12 Houses and descriptors, instead this program will focus on a User's dominant energy as provided in their Sun Sign, and the overarching related Elemental Values to provide the user basic insight.

 # 5. Proposed Architecture Overview